MikeJohnson424/emat30008/README.md

 ### Numerical shooting

-This code is found in `BVP.py` and provides functions to solve for the conditions for a limit cycle of an ODE using the shooting method.
+This code is found in `BVP.py` and provides functions to solve for the conditions of a limit cycle of an ODE using the shooting method.
 It includes functions `lim_cycle_conditions` and `shooting`.
 The code can be used as follows:

 1) Import libraries for defining root solving functions/plotting results: